 Where to stay

 Don’t slum it – trust me, you’ll need somewhere vaguely hospitable to rejuvenate after some all night street parties.
-Take a look at our Brazil Hostel Carnival Package, 5 or 7 nights B&B in one of the most fun hostels around.
-It’s near Lapa, which is the perfect area to base yourself.
-It’s right in the middle of all the main Carnival action, so you won’t have to splash out on taxis home after the festivities.
+Take a look at this Carnival package, 5 nights accommodation is included.

 Secure your spot in the Sambadrome